Authorization

 An authorization decision in Adaptive Framework borrows heavily from

-defines it: Can a Subject
+the way XACML defines it: Can a Subject

-perform a particular Action
+perform a particular Action on a particular

-within a given Environment
+Resource within a given Environment?

 Authorization scripts are provided access to each of these parts